yein-avana/frontend-micro-mockup/README.md

 ### `npm start`

 Runs the app in the development mode.\
-and start see your app in action
+and start see your micro app in action